Multi-Modal Level-of-Service Indicators

 >F – Volume/Capacity ratios of greater than 1.10.

-The development and use of Multi-Modal Level-of-Service Indicators is consistent with current trends toward more Comprehensive and balanced transport planning that considers diverse modes and impacts (SFDPH, 2007).
+The development and use of Multi-Modal Level-of-Service Indicators is consistent with current trends toward more Comprehensive and balanced transport planning that considers diverse modes and impacts (Cambridge Systematics 2010).
 Such indicators can help respond to users’ preferences and expand the range of solutions that can be considered in transport planning.
 For example, travelers may sometimes be willing to accept lower speeds for increased convenience and comfort, and improvements to other modes besides roadway.
 Multi-Modal LOS Indicators can help identify if a particular planning decision has undesirable indirect effects, such as when road or parking facility expansion degrades walking and cycling conditions.
 It is particularly important for TDM Evaluation, because it considers a broader range of options and impacts, and reflects factors that influence traveler behavior.

 Multi-Modal Level-of-Service Indicators can be used for travel demand Modeling.
 An improvement in a mode’s Level-of-Service rating reflects an increase in its speed, convenience and comfort, which, all else being equal, should increase demand for that mode.
 The rating factors can be quantified to measure changes in service quality.